-Meidiya Investment, Yihe Investment and Xinbao Investment together hold equity interests, directly or indirectly, ranging from 51% to 100% in 41 insurance agencies, three insurance brokerages, three insurance claims adjusting firms, one online insurance service company and one wealth management service company as of March 31, 2012, of which Meidiya directly or indirectly owns the majority interests in 16 insurance agencies, two insurance brokerages, three insurance claims adjusting firms and one wealth management service company.
-Most of the noncontrolling shareholders of the insurance intermediary companies majority-owned by Meidiya Investment, Yihe Investment and Xinbao Investment are founders of such company, entrepreneurial agents with whom we jointly set up such company or a venture capital firm which invests in start-up insurance agency companies.
+Most of the noncontrolling shareholders of the insurance intermediary companies majority-owned by CNinsure Group Company, Yihe Investment and Xinbao Investment are composed of the founders of those companies, entrepreneurial agents with whom we jointly set up the company or a venture capital firm that invests in start-up insurance agency companies.
 Some of those noncontrolling shareholders are in charge of the day-to-day operations of the companies in which they hold noncontrolling interests.
-The subsidiaries of Meidiya Investment, Yihe Investment and Xinbao Investment hold the licenses and permits necessary to conduct our insurance intermediary business in China.
-We rely principally on contractual arrangements to control and derive economic benefit from these companies.
+The direct and indirect subsidiaries of CNinsure Group Company, Yihe Investment and Xinbao Investment hold the licenses and permits necessary to conduct our insurance intermediary business in China.
+We have controlling equity ownership in those insurance intermediary companies majority-owned by CNinsure Group Company, which enables us to exercise effective operational control over them.